bsgh1107/bsgh1107.github.io/_posts/2025-03-11-Dwarka-Somnath-Gujrat.markdown

 # *Itinerary: 3 night & 4 days*
-Day1: Dehi to Rajkot, 2hrs Flight.
+Day1: Delhi to Rajkot, 2hrs Flight.
 Day1: Rajkot to Dwarka, 4hrs Vande Bharat Train.
 Night1: stay in a Hotel in dwarka.
 Day2: Dwarkadish, Bet Dwarka, Nageshwar.
 Night2: Stay in a Hotel in Dwarka.
 Day3: Taxi to Somnath via Porbandar and sight seeing, approx 5-6 hrs.
 Night3: Stay in a Hotel in Somnath.
 Day4: Taxi back to Rajkot via Junghad and Tejpur.
 Day4: Rajkot to Delhi, Flight.